ngHighCountry/HighCountryAngular/README.md

 | RSVP     | Coming Soon                                                                              |

 Here's the tentative schedule for the year to help you plan ahead:
-- The third Monday in August - 8/20/18
 - The third Thursday in September - 9/20/18
 - The fourth Monday in October - 10/22/18
 - The third Monday in November - 11/19/18